jirizarryayala/jirizarryayala/README.md

 •	Using Biomedical Informatics to improve healthcare accessibility and quality.

-•	Using Biomedical Informatics to quantitatively analyze socioeconomic determinants of health.
+•	Public Health Informatics to inform health policy decisions.

-•	Big data analysis as a tool for improving disaster response.
+•	Big data analysis and its various applications.

-•	Data science tool development for Public Health.
+•	•	Software tool development for Public Health and Clinical Informatics.

 •	Bioethical implications of Biomedical Informatics approaches and Public Health interventions.